Sackler family

-The Sackler family is a family who owned the pharmaceutical company Purdue Pharma and later founded Mundipharma.
-Purdue Pharma, and some members of the family, have faced lawsuits regarding overprescription of addictive pharmaceutical drugs, including OxyContin.
+The Sackler family is an American family who owned the pharmaceutical company Purdue Pharma and later founded Mundipharma.
+Purdue Pharma, and some members of the family, have faced lawsuits regarding over-prescription of addictive pharmaceutical drugs, including OxyContin.
 Purdue Pharma has been criticized for its central role in the opioid epidemic in the United States.
 They have been described as the "most evil family in America", and "the worst drug dealers in history".

 The Sackler family has been profiled in various media, including the documentary Crime of the Century on HBO, the book Empire of Pain by Patrick Radden Keefe, the 2021 Hulu miniseries Dopesick, the 2022 Oscar-nominated documentary All the Beauty and the Bloodshed, and the 2023 Netflix mini-series Painkiller.